 The old buildings at Lærdalsøyri, the Flåm Railway, the Aurlandsdalen Valley and the Nærøyfjord, which like Geirangerfjord is on UNESCO's World Heritage List, are all attractions in the area that are well worth a visit.
 So is the Norwegian Wild Salmon Centre in Lærdal.

-A thousand metres down inside the mountain, motorists are passing through the blue and green light of the three mountain halls of the Lærdal Tunnel, at 24.5 kilometres the world's longest road tunnel.
+A thousand metres down inside the mountain, motorists are passing through the blue and green light of the three mountain halls of the Lærdal Tunnel, at 15 miles the world's longest road tunnel.
 Both roads connect the tourist villages of Aurland and Lærdal in the heart of Sogn.
 Together, they make up a round trip of contrasts and an experience of the mountain from both inside and outside.

 Viewpoints along the road